garyschulte/besu-zkvm/toolchain/BUILDING.md

        # do a DIRTY static-jdk-image,
        # TODO: copy the static-jdk-image makefile task from labs-openjdk HEAD into the build for 23.0.2
-       # copy static stuff into the jdk:
+       # copy static libs into the jdk:
         cp $STATIC_JDK_LIBS/server/libjvm.a $STATIC_JDK_PATH/lib/
         cp $STATIC_JDK_LIBS/libjava.a $STATIC_JDK_PATH/lib/
         cp $STATIC_JDK_LIBS/libverify.a $STATIC_JDK_PATH/lib/